antonfirsov/docs/2016/12-Dec/week1/12-06-2016-week-in-dotnet.md

 ![I Expect You To Die](iexpectyoutodie.png)

 [I Expect You To Die](https://iexpectyoutodie.schellgames.com/) was created [Shell Games](https://www.schellgames.com/) using [C#](https://channel9.msdn.com/Series/C-Sharp-Fundamentals-Development-for-Absolute-Beginners) and [Unity](unity3d.com).
-It is available for Oculus Rift and will release for PlayStationVR on December 13th.
+It is available for Oculus Rift and will release for PlayStation VR on December 13th.

 User group meeting of the week: Using C# for Data Access in Seattle
 -------------------------------------------------------------------